Estimating Semantic Alphabet Size for LLM Uncertainty Quantification: Experiments

 \subsection{Metrics and baselines}

-\paragraph{Semantic entropy estimator evaluation.} For a given prompt-LLM pair, $|S|$ and the true probability distribution over semantic equivalence classes are unknown, so semantic alphabet size and semantic entropy have no ground truths.
-Instead, we assume that white-box semantic entropy with a large number of samples ($n=100$), denoted $SE^*$, is interchangeable with the true estimand (i.e., $SE^*$ well-represents the true entropy over all possible semantic categories).
+\paragraph{Semantic entropy estimator evaluation.} For a given prompt-LLM pair, $|S|$ and the true probability distribution over semantic equivalence classes are unknown, so semantic alphabet size and SE have no ground truths.
+Instead, we assume that white-box SE with a large number of samples ($n=100$), denoted $SE^*$, is interchangeable with the true estimand (i.e., $SE^*$ well-represents the true entropy over all possible semantic categories).
+We elaborate on this choice in Appendix Section \ref{sec:information-gain}.
 When illustrating the degree to which $SE^*$ is underestimated (i.e., Figure \ref{fig:relative_er_plugin}), we report the ratio of the estimator of interest to $SE^*$.
 Since information entropy is non-negative, values below $1$ indicate underestimation.
 Our primary evaluation metric for entropy estimators, however, is mean-squared error (MSE): we assess the MSE between an estimate using the small sample size ($n=10$) and $SE^*$.

-\paragraph{Incorrectness evaluation.} We also assess the ability of estimators to classify LLM responses as ``correct'' or ``incorrect,'' sometimes referred to as ``hallucination'' or ``confabulation'' detection \citep{Farquhar2024}.
-We calculate the area under the receiver operating characterstic curve (AUROC), corresponding to the probability that a randomly selected incorrect LLM response has a higher uncertainty score than a randomly selected correct response.
-Empirical AUROC values are point estimates, which themselves have uncertainty. \citet{nikitin2024kernel} point out that such uncertainty is strongly driven by the model and dataset, rather than UQ method, motivating head-to-head comparisons and evaluation by win rate.
-We advance a similar approach, but we rely on Bradley-Terry latent strength scores \citep{zermelo1929berechnung, bradley1952rank}, calculated via minorization-maximization \citep{caron2012efficient, hunter2004mm}, allowing us to establish an overall rank of methods.